 (Relational art: In Relational Aesthetics (2002), curator and art critic Nicolas Bourriaud defines this as “a set of artistic practices which take as their theoretical and practical point of departure the whole of human relations and their social context, rather than independent and private space.”)

-I am an emerging interdisciplinary artist working with interventions and printed matter.
+I am an emerging interdisciplinary artist working with interventions, textiles, printed matter, and participatory installations.
 I graduated in Fine Arts (92) at the Nova Scotia College of Art & Design.
-After a ten-year hiatus from my art practice I enrolled at Emily Carr University (2014-16) where I explored non-traditional art forms.
 My current work attempts to disrupt the everyday and to make connections with the public through planned and chance encounters.
-I have shown work in Vancouver at Britannia Art Gallery (2012), Dynamo Arts Association (2016), and Parking Spot Projects (2017), and most recently at the Corridor Gallery and Studio Lab Gallery (2019) in Nova Scotia.
+I have shown work in Vancouver at Britannia Art Gallery (2012), Dynamo Arts Association (2016), Parking Spot Projects (2017), and most recently at the Corridor Gallery and Studio Lab Gallery (2019) in Nova Scotia.
 Several of my projects have also occurred in the public space unaffiliated to a gallery or institution.
-I will be showing some textile work-in-progress at the Corridor Gallery in Halifax (February 2019), and will be hosting a participatory installation project at Studio Lab Gallery in New Glasgow (March 2019).
 In 2018 I moved from Vancouver to Nova Scotia where I continue to explore and find opportunities for my relational art practice.